Odisea Tours

 You may request changes to your booking up to the deadlines set out in your proposal.
 We will do our best to accommodate them, but we cannot guarantee availability and supplier change fees may apply.

 Comprehensive travel insurance is mandatory for every participant on every Odisea trip.
-Your insurance must cover, as a minimum, medical expenses and repatriation, trip cancellation and curtailment, lost luggage and personal liability.
-For sports tours, the policy must cover the specific activity (training, fixtures and tournament play).
+Your insurance must cover, as a minimum: medical expenses and emergency repatriation, trip cancellation and curtailment, lost luggage and personal liability.
+For sports tours, the policy must additionally cover the specific activity that the participant will take part in (training, friendly fixtures, tournament play, and any sport or adventure activity included in the itinerary).
+For minors, the policy must accept the child as a covered participant.

 We are not authorised to sell or recommend a specific insurance product.
-The lead booker is responsible for confirming that every member of the group holds adequate insurance from the date of booking to the date of return, and for sharing the insurer and policy number with us before departure.
+The lead booker is responsible for confirming, in writing, that every member of the group holds adequate insurance from the date of booking to the date of return, and for sharing the insurer name and policy number with us no later than thirty (30) days before departure.
+A participant who arrives without valid insurance may be refused boarding of group transport, refused access to training and fixtures, or removed from the trip at the lead booker's expense, with no refund due.

 You are responsible for ensuring that every member of the group holds a passport valid for at least three months beyond the date of return, and any visa or other entry document required for travel to Spain (and to any other country in the itinerary).
 For US, Canadian, Australian, UK and EU passport holders, a Schengen visa is not required for short stays, but the EU Entry/Exit System (EES) and ETIAS authorisation may apply at the time of travel.
 Check current requirements with your nearest Spanish consulate.